maekitalo/cxxtools/doc/argument-parsing-howto.markdown

 type as a type parameter.

-The first parameter is a reference to the `argc` parameter of `main` and the second a the `argv` parameter.
+The first parameter is a reference to the `argc` parameter of `main` and the second the `argv` parameter.
 Since `argv` is a pointer anyway it do not need to be passed as a reference - it is already one.

 The third parameter is either a character or a string.
 The character specifies